apace100/origins-docs/docs/types/item_condition_types/amount.md

 }
 ```

-This example will check if the item has a count of 10 or more.
+This example will check if there are 10 or more items in the item stack.